matt5834/course-in-a-box/modules/melody/_posts/2000-01-04-more-melodies.markdown

 <a class="btn btn-primary" href="http://www.noteflight.com/scores/view/4fa8c834e0e3e40f3f695392f4e59adb5516212c"target="_blank"><i class="fa fa-music"></i> Create an Original Melody</a>

 Leave a comment on the topic about this lesson step [here.](http://discourse.yciw.net/t/creating-a-singable-memorable-melody/24?u=matt) What do you think might happen when your students attempt this step?
-If you are doing this with your students currently let us know how it went!
+If you are doing this with your students let us know how it went!

 ##What about Rhythm?:

 We have not made any mention of rhythm so far!
 The idea that a melody needs to be singable can help students make choices that are also playable by instruments.
 (Important later on!)
 As an experienced musician you likely composed your melody while simultaneously conceiving of the rhythm you wanted.
 Most young students will gain rhythmic fluency by experimenting with different rhythms in Notelfight and hearing them back.

+###Classroom Activities
+>Working in pairs